Hong Kong | M+ museum by Herzog & de Meuron

 But, approaching it closer and closer, the museum will disclose a “secret” part.

-Taking inspiration from the presence of an underground rail tunnel, which crosses the site diagonally, Herzog & de Meuron conceived an additional sunken level around it, an “Industrial Space” constituted by a diverse ensemble of functions and creative areas: a “black-box” exhibition space, an auditorium, spaces for installations, performances and the most innovative forms of art exhibition.
+Taking inspiration from the presence of an underground rail tunnel, which crosses the site diagonally, Herzog & de Meuron conceived an additional sunken level around it, an “Industrial Space” constituted by a diverse ensemble of functions and creative areas: a “black box” exhibition space, an auditorium, spaces for installations, performances and the most innovative forms of art exhibition.

 The horizontal volume mentioned earlier “floats” over this sunken level, creating an open and permeable entrance platform that can be accessed from all sides.